Northern Lights: Aurora Borealis, Aurora Australis

 What is the difference between Aurora Borealis & Aurora Australis?

 These magnificent Northern Lights show-of-light happen on the far North Pole and far South Pole where the magnetic field is the strongest.
 When the lights happen in the northern hemisphere it is called “Aurora Borealis”.
 These lights appear in a swirly colorful dancing rhythm.
 It is known that the solar winds stream away from our sun at speeds of about 1 million miles per hour; such an amazing spectacle.
 These lights also appear at the South Pole or southern hemisphere all the way to its actual pole it is known as the “Aurora Australis”, or the southern lights.
 These lights are best viewed from Antarctica, where the sky is clear.
 Its formation is just the same in the South as it is in the North.
-Again, the interaction of the southern solar winds of the upper atmosphere interact with the highly charged electrons in the earth’s atmosphere, create one of physics beautiful sensations.
+Again, the interaction of the southern solar winds of the upper atmosphere interacts with the highly charged electrons in the earth’s atmosphere, create one of physics beautiful sensations.

 Do Aura Borealis and Aura Australis make sounds?